Visas & ArrivalAPPLYING FOR A J-1 EXCHANGE VISITOR VISA

 Applying for an Exchange Visitor Visa

 , and on most embassy websites.
-If you are authorized by your sponsor to be accompanied by your spouse (husband or wife) and children, they will also be given a Form DS-2019 and they can apply at the same time.
+If you are authorized by your sponsor to be accompanied by your spouse (husband or wife) and children, the sponsor will give a Form DS-2019 to both the applicant and his/her family.
+The family may apply for their visa at the same time.
 Learn how to schedule an appointment for an interview, pay the application processing fee, review embassy specific instructions, and much more by visiting the U.S. Embassy or Consulate website where you will apply.

 During the visa application process, usually at the interview, an ink-free, digital fingerprint scan will be quickly taken.
 Some visa applications require further administrative processing

 , which takes additional time after the visa applicant's interview by a Consular Officer.

 When applying, each visa applicant must submit to the U.S. Embassy or Consulate these forms and documentation, as explained below:

 - DS-2019, Certificate of Eligibility for Exchange Visitor Status.
 A SEVIS-generated Form, DS-2019, is provided to you by your program sponsor, after the sponsor enters your information in the SEVIS system.
 All exchange visitors, including their spouses and dependents must be registered in the Student and Exchange Visitor Information System (SEVIS).

 - Those in J-1 Student Intern Category Must Submit a Training/Internship Placement Plan, Form DS-7002.
 All J-1 Student Interns (based on Box 7 on form) must also present Training/Internship Placement Plan, Form DS-7002 when applying for a visa.
 For more information about the rules for trainee and intern programs, see the Exchange Visitor Program, Trainees on the ECA website.